sumpygump/djangae/docs/installation.md

 ## Cache Backend

 By default, Djangae uses `FileBasedCache` storing data in `.cache/` in your local env and in `/tmp` when deployed to GAE.
 This provides an in-memory caching system (`/tmp` is an in-memory filesystem), which is not shared across instances.
-If you need cross-instances cache we recomment using [Memorystore for Redis](https://cloud.google.com/memorystore/docs/redis) with [django-redis-cache](https://django-redis-cache.readthedocs.io/en/latest/index.html).
+If you need cross-instances cache we recommend using [Memorystore for Redis](https://cloud.google.com/memorystore/docs/redis) with [django-redis-cache](https://django-redis-cache.readthedocs.io/en/latest/index.html).
 Make sure you configure [VPC](https://cloud.google.com/appengine/docs/standard/python3/connecting-vpc) for your project to allow access to the redis instance from your GAE standard environment app.
 Your configuration should look something like this:

 ```python
 # ...